 Policy 2024POnline Learning

-Online Learning Support Team: For in district online courses the building principal or designee will provide assistance to the student in accessing courses, understanding coursework and maintaining successful progress in the course.
-For online courses/programs outside of the district, the support team will be provided by the online program staff.
+- Online Learning Support Team includes the building principal or designee and the certificated teacher who will provide assistance to the student in accessing courses, understanding coursework and maintaining successful progress in the course.

 Student Access to Online Courses and Online School Programs